fdsc/vinny-socks5-proxy/README.md

 Disadvantages:
 * no have reload operation for config (available only for the trusts file)
 * complex language for configuring the trust file configuration
+* only the TCP CONNECT command is supported.
+This is enough for most home applications (browsers, disks, etc.), but this is not all the socks5 possibilities

 Example of configuration
 * https://github.com/fdsc/vinny-socks5-proxy/blob/main/vinny-socks5-proxy/vinny-socks5-proxy.conf.txt
 * https://github.com/fdsc/vinny-socks5-proxy/blob/main/trusts/example3.trusts (and files near)

 ---------------
 Русский